 12. Stay in touch with patients through their inbox

 Email is another way to have thoughtful communication with patients, likely through a regular newsletter or promotional offers.
-Patients even prefer email updates: 91 percent of adults like to receive promotional emails from businesses they patron, according to Marketing Sherpa.
+Patients use email often.
+According to omnimarketer, 58 percent of consumers check their email in the morning before doing anything else online.

 Use emails to send appointment reminders, alert patients to new services and discounts you offer, and provide healthcare tips.